mayerrobert/jmurmel/lambda/README.md

-# LambdaJ
+# JMurmel

-**A lightweight Lisp-1-to-1.5-ish interpreter written in Java8+ that can be used standalone as well as embedded.**
+**A lightweight Lisp-1-to-1.5-ish-with-a-side-of-Scheme Interpreter written in Java8+ that can be used standalone as well as embedded.**

-Currently weighing in at 37kB (size of compiled .jar file), or one single Java source file.
+Currently weighing in at 41kB (size of compiled .jar file), or one single Java source file.

-Fast and powerful Open Source Lisp interpreters and compilers are a dime a dozen, why not try LambdaJ?
+Fast and powerful Open Source Lisp interpreters and compilers are a dime a dozen, why not try JMurmel?

+(Murmel is the name of the programming language (which is a Lisp dialect), JMurmel is the name of the interpreter that supports Murmel.
+For more details on the language supported see `murmel-langref.lisp`.)

-LambdaJ features tail call optimization, dynamic as well as lexical environments, and has garbage collection c/o Java.
+JMurmel features tail call optimization, dynamic as well as lexical environments, and has garbage collection c/o Java.

-LambdaJ is Copyright (C) 2020 Robert Mayer.
+Murmel and JMurmel are Copyright (C) 2020 Robert Mayer.
 All rights reserved.

 This work is licensed under the terms of the MIT license.
 For a copy, see https://opensource.org/licenses/MIT.